eosnetworkfoundation/docs/docs/02_getting-started/02_development-environment/02_introduction.md

 link_text: "1.1: Prerequisites"
 ---

-## EOSIO versions
+## Antelope versions

-The subsequent tutorials are up to date with the following EOSIO components.
+The subsequent tutorials are up to date with the following Antelope components.

 | Component | Version |
 | ------ | ------ |